rabbyt3s/snaprecon/README.md

 - 🔍 **Smart Filtering** - Filter by success/error status
 - 📱 **Responsive Design** - Works on all devices
 - 💰 **Cost Tracking** - Real-time cost analysis

+## 🚀 Quick Mode Features

+The `quick` command allows you to run SnapRecon without a scope file by automatically filtering targets to only include domains that return a working HTTP response (2xx/3xx or 401/403).

+### Key Benefits

+- **No Scope File Required** - Perfect for quick reconnaissance and testing
+- **Automatic Filtering** - Only processes domains that actually resolve
+- **Faster Processing** - Skips domains that would fail anyway
+- **Same Output Quality** - Full screenshots and analysis for working domains

+### When to Use Quick Mode

+- **Initial Discovery** - Test domain enumeration before setting up scope
+- **Quick Assessments** - Rapid reconnaissance without scope configuration
+- **Testing** - Validate subdomain discovery results
+- **Development** - Test tool functionality without scope constraints

 ## 🔒 Security Features